The Former Life of Brian

-"The Former Life of Brian" is the thirteen episode of the sixth season of Family Guy.
-It was originally broadcast on April 27, 2008.
-The episode follows the Griffins' anthropomorphic dog, Brian (Seth MacFarlane), as he discovers that he is the father of a 13-year-old boy named Dylan (Seth Green).
-Dylan's mother, Tracy (Harvey Fierstein), leaves him with Brian after they meet and Dylan starts causing mischief at the Griffin's house.
+"The Former Life of Brian" is the eleventh episode of the sixth season of Family Guy.
+It was originally broadcast on Fox on April 27, 2008.
+The episode follows the Griffins' anthropomorphic dog, Brian (Seth MacFarlane), as he discovers that he is the biological father of a 13-year-old boy named Dylan (Seth Green).
+Dylan's mother, Tracy (Harvey Fierstein), leaves him with Brian after they meet and Dylan starts causing mischief at the Griffins' house.

-The episode was written by Steve Callaghan and it was directed by Pete Michels.
+The episode was written by Steve Callaghan and directed by Pete Michels.
 The episode guest starred Harvey Fierstein, Chace Crawford, Erinn Hayes and Max Burkholder.
 Recurring voice actors Patrick Warburton, writer Alec Sulkin, episode writer Steve Callaghan, writer John Viener and show creator Seth MacFarlane's sister Rachael MacFarlane made minor appearances.
 It received mixed reviews from critics.

 Plot

-Brian (Seth MacFarlane) decides to visit his old girlfriend Tracy Flannigan (Harvey Fierstein), who reveals that she has a son named Dylan (Seth Green) and that he is the father.
+Brian (Seth MacFarlane) decides to visit his former girlfriend Tracy Flannigan (Harvey Fierstein), who reveals that she has a son named Dylan (Seth Green) and that he is the father.
 Dylan proves to be quite the unruly teenager and Brian laments to Peter (MacFarlane) and Lois (Alex Borstein) about his experiences with him.
 Despite his objections, they attempt to convince him that he should take responsibility for his son.
 At this time, Dylan arrives at the Griffins' house, explaining that Tracy dropped him off for Brian to raise.
 There he begins tearing the house apart and acts hostile toward everyone, even attacking the Evil Monkey in Chris's closet.
 He especially acts hostile towards Brian, who decides to take control and kick him out.
 However, after he attempts to leave with a bag of Brian's cannabis, they discover a shared enjoyment of the drug and the two smoke up and bond.
 When Brian apologizes for not being there for Dylan when he was born, it leads to an emotional reconciliation.

 Brian quickly shapes Dylan up to be a fine young man, though he himself begins to act a bit self-righteous in his newly discovered role as father.
 Peter feels very uncomfortable about this, so he decides to convince Tracy to take Dylan back to live with her in the hopes that Brian would go back to normal.
 While Brian attempts to justify his behavior, Dylan steps up, saying it is time for him to turn his mother's life around just as Brian had done for him.
 Brian agrees, and the two part ways.